pchiorean/Indentz/docs/README.md

     **`Filename1_1400x400_700x137_5mm_QR.indd`** | FILE1 1400x400_700x137
     **`Filename2_597x517_577x500.5_3mm V4_QR.indd`** | FILE2 597x517_577x500.5

-  * **Manually:** otherwise, it asks for the QR text and adds the code on the page or a separate file, depending on a switch.
+  * **Manually:** otherwise, it asks for the QR text and adds the code on the page or in a separate file.

 * **`ShowFonts.jsx`** shows all fonts used in the current document.